vipulnaik/diet-exercise-health/best-practices/best-practices-around-intense-and-hard-food-consumption.md

 ### For moderately intense foods, limit to one food type and to one meal per day

 My general practice is to have sauerkraut or kimchi with my morning meal.
-I generally have kimchi once every 3 or 4 days and sauerkraut on the remaining days.
+When I have purchased a kimchi bottle, I generally have kimchi once every 3 or 4 days and sauerkraut on the remaining days.
 Sauerkraut has fewer ingredients and I have a pattern of tolerating it better.
+However, as of early 2026, I have stopped the practice of stocking kimchi, because I consume it slowly and it once ended up developing mold, which was likely partly due to it being open for long.

 ### For very intense foods, do not have more than one meal every 4 days, and try to avoid consumption of moderately intense foods for the day of to two days after